Export To PDF in MAUI DataGrid (SfDataGrid)

 ExportToPdfGrid

-To export the data to PDF, you can also use the DataGridPdfExportingController.ExportToPdfGrid method, which requires passing the SfDataGrid as an argument.
+Alternatively, you can use the DataGridPdfExportingController.ExportToPdfGrid method to export the data to PDF.
+This method also requires passing the SfDataGrid as an argument.

 private void ExportToPDF_Clicked(object sender, EventArgs e)